telehash/telehash.github.io/kademlia.md

 In order to manage how many peers each one has to keep track of, there are two limits that every peer must manage, `k` and `max-link`.

+When resource constrained and choosing low limits, all links should also be set to `"seed":false` so that the peer isn't participating in general DHT queries.

 <a name="k" />
 ### `k` - Bucket Size

 When storing any peer in a bucket (based on an open `link`) a switch must manage how many peers it maintains per bucket to minimize it's own resource usage.
 The `k` value default is currently 8, and should never be set below 2 so that any bucket always has at least one backup peer in it.
 When performing bucket maintenance (below) only this value of peers is processed per bucket.

 A small value impacts both the speed of querying other peers since the buckets act as an initial index of where to send the first `seek`, and too few will likely result in additional round-trips to find another peer.
 It also impacts a peers own discovery, as it reduces how many nearby peers know about it so an incoming `seek` for it will take more round-trips to get closer.

 A larger value then both reduces the seek time for connecting to other peers, and reduces the time it takes for incoming connections.
 Having a value larger than 100 is diminishing returns though and should only be needed in very special cases.